travis-ci/docs-travis-ci-com/user/reference/overview.md

 > Between middle of October 2018 and end December 2018 the default infrastructure
 > your builds runs on will depend on a [few different
 > factors](https://blog.travis-ci.com/2018-10-04-combining-linux-infrastructures)
-> while we consolidate everything onto virtual machines running on Google CLoud Engine.
+> while we consolidate everything onto virtual machines running on Google Compute Engine.

 ## Deprecated Virtualization Environments